I spend a lot of time typing away on the computer and working indoors. But I was still surprised when my doctor told me I was low in Vitamin D.

 And I’m not alone.

-The energy from the sun converts a chemical in your skin into vitamin D3, which is transformed by the body into active vitamin D.
+The energy from the sun converts a chemical in your skin into vitamin D3.
+This is then transformed by the body into active vitamin D.

-A deficiency in this important vitamin can compromise your immune system, weaken bones, raise blood pressure and lead to diabetes, cancer and heart problems.
+A deficiency in this important vitamin can compromise the immune system, weaken bones, raise blood pressure and lead to diabetes, cancer and heart problems.

 1. Get outside!

-You don’t just get vitamin D when it’s blazing hot outside.
+You don’t just get this vitamin when it’s blazing hot outside.
 Even during the cold winter months, it’s recommended that you try to get some sun.

 3. Eat seafood.

 It’s a good time of year to choose seafood over red meat, chicken or pasta.